Goðafoss “the beauty”

 - Vallakot Farm Guesthouse

 - North Aurora Guesthouse

 - Laugar Guesthouse

 There are plenty of camping grounds scattered around the Goðafoss area.
 The general price for the night ranges from 1200-2000 ISK, and the facilities vary from simple to extremely well equipped.
 Here reports on the camping sites to help you with the choosing process.

-The nearest camping ground near Goðafoss waterfall is at Guesthouse Fosshól, only about 500 meters away from the actual waterfall.
+Guesthouse Fosshóll is the nearest camping ground to Goðafoss waterfall, located only about 500 meters away from the waterfall.
 The camping ground offers basic services including running water, toilets, a gas station, a restaurant, and a grocery store.